 1 9 7 4 – 1 9 7 5 (USA)

 “I spent my whole life avoidin’ work,” said Zack Wheeler.
 “Don’t underestimate the power of laziness.”
 Words to live by.
-And Zack did, much to the disgust of his children.
+And Zack did, much to the disgust of his immensely independent children.

 The kindest things his kids had to say about him was that he was “a worthless no-good bum”.

-Zack abandoned his kids after their mother died, then came back home (Lamont, Texas) to sponge off them.
+Zack (veteran character actor Jack Elam) abandoned his kids after their mother died, then came back home to Lamont, Texas – after an eight-month drinking binge – to sponge off them.